alexyuisingwu/sliding-puzzle-solver/README.md

 ### Solvability
 Currently, this app can optimally solve puzzles whose dimensions add up to 7 or less (4x3, 5x2, etc.) within a second.
-4x4 puzzles can be solved within 2 minutes, 1 minute on average.
+4x4 puzzles can also be solved within a few seconds, though initial download of database files may slow things down (assuming they are not cached).

 The strategic solver can solve puzzles in linear time (usually within a few seconds for puzzles with triple digit tile counts).
 However, it is non-optimal and thus may produce solutions several times as long as the optimal solver.
 It's most useful as a visualization of a valid strategy for humans to solve sliding puzzles.